HBCSD Corruption

 Proof of the lie:

-(1) District Capacity including portable classrooms:
+(1) District Capacity including portable classrooms was 1,554* students:

 1. The 2014 Facility Master Plan, page 37, states that the student